topcoder-platform/skill-importer-framework/docs/Implementation_Investigation.md

 }
 ```

+Alternative strategy to import private repositories using a 'Topcoder Skill Importer User':
+- Users can add the importer user to their private repositories with the `Reporter` permissions.
+- The importer will automatically 'see' private repo events using the existing events endpoints (detailed above)

 ### 8.2 How to authenticate, by oAuth, Auth0 or any other ways?
 GitLab fully supports the OAuth process.